 Insurance and other outgoings

-- Insure your possessions - things get broken when moving.
-Shop around for the best home mover insurance at Compare the Market.
+- Insure your possessions.
+Things tend to get broken when moving.
+Shop around for the best home mover insurance.

-- Consider changing utility suppliers - this is a good time to review all of your utility providers and tariffs.
-Try uSwitch.
+- Consider changing utility suppliers.
+This is a good time to review all of your utility providers and tariffs.

-- Move on a Friday - as you will have the whole weekend, moving on a Friday may mean fewer days off work, lower childcare costs etc.
+- Move on a Friday.
+Moving on a Friday may mean fewer days off work, lower childcare costs etc.

-- Ask the seller if they have any unused parking vouchers - they may have some spares that won't be any use to them when they move.
+- Ask the seller if they have any unused parking vouchers.
+They may have some spares that won't be of any use to them when they move.